-The Application states that the proposed Project expects to use JA 305w photovoltaic panels with SMA inverters and utilize a single axis tracking system for its 20 megawatt (MW) solar project.
+The Application states that the proposed Project expects to use mono crystalline solar modules with Tier 1 inverters and utilize a single axis tracking system for its 29.98 megawatt (MW) solar project.
 Application at 3.
 The Facility will be a QF under the applicable provisions of the Public Utility Regulatory Policies Act of 1978 (PURPA).
 The Agreement is for a term of 20 years and contains incremental, integrated resource planning (IRP) avoided cost rates applicable to solar projects that exceed 100 kilowatts (kW).
 Idaho Power states that prices were determined on an incremental basis with the inclusion of this Project in its queued position of proposed projects on Idaho Power's system.
-Over the 20-year term of the Agreement, the monthly rates vary from approximately \$34/megawatt-hour (MWh) for light load hours in early months of the Agreement to as high as \$144/MWh for heavy load hours in the latter years of the Agreement.
-The equivalent 20-year levelized avoided cost rate is approximately \$62.67/MWh.
+Over the 20-year term of the Agreement, the monthly rates vary from approximately \$34/megawatt-hour (MWh) for light load hours in early months of the Agreement to as high as \$111/MWh for heavy load hours in the latter years of the Agreement.
+The equivalent 20-year levelized avoided cost rate is approximately \$61.23/MWh.

 The Agreement also contains negotiated solar integration charges as directed by the Commission in Order No. 33043.
-Solar integration starts at a charge of \$4.01/MWh for the first year of the Agreement (2016) and escalates to \$7.24/MWh in 2036.
-The equivalent 20-year levelized solar integration charge is approximately \$5.05/MWh.
-The 20-year estimated contractual obligation based upon the estimated generation levels applied to the avoided cost rates and solar integration charges is approximately \$63,565,295.
+Solar integration starts at a charge of \$3.65/MWh for the first year of the Agreement (2017) and escalates to \$6.40/MWh in 2036.
+The equivalent 20-year levelized solar integration charge is approximately \$4.60/MWh.
+The 20-year estimated contractual obligation based upon the estimated generation levels applied to the avoided cost rates and solar integration charges is approximately \$103,602,890.

-The Project has selected December 1, 2016, as its Scheduled Operation Date.
+The Project has selected December 31, 2016, as its Scheduled Operation Date.
 Id. at 4.
 Idaho Power asserts that various requirements have been placed upon the Facility in order for Idaho Power to accept the Project's energy deliveries.
 Idaho Power states that it will monitor the Facility's compliance with initial and ongoing requirements through the term of the Agreement.

 Idaho Power explains that the Agreement contains several terms and conditions that vary from previously approved agreements in order to comply with the Commission's recent Orders and in order to properly implement the negotiated rates and integration charges.
-In addition, Idaho Power and Orchard Ranch Solar have agreed to changes in some provisions that the parties propose for Commission approval.
+In addition, Idaho Power and Clark Solar 3 have agreed to changes in some provisions that the parties propose for Commission approval.
+All terms and conditions have been negotiated and agreed to by the parties, with the exception of when Idaho Power begins to experience a capacity deficiency.
+With respect to when capacity payments will begin, the parties agreed to submit two alternative pricing schedules and have further agreed to accept and abide by the Commission's determination as to the appropriate pricing schedule for this Agreement.
+Idaho Power supports the pricing in Appendix E. Clark Solar 3 supports the pricing in Appendix F.